Yogi-7y/Project-Y/packages/smart_textfield/README.md

 }

 void _onHighlightedTokensChanged() {
-  final _extractedTime = _controller.highlightedDateTime; /// Returns the extracted DateTime from the raw text.
+  final _extractedTime = _controller.highlightedDateTime; /// Returns the extracted DateTime from the raw text. 🕰️

-  final highlightedTokens = _controller.highlightedTokens.value; /// Map of extracted tokens that can be looked up by their prefix.
+  final highlightedTokens = _controller.highlightedTokens.value; /// Map of extracted tokens that can be looked up by their prefix. 🗝️

   final _project = highlightedTokens[ProjectTokenizer.prefixId];
 }
 ```

-## Benefits
+## 🚀 Benefits

-- **Streamlined User Experience**: Users can enter all the required information in a single, continuous flow, without the need to navigate between multiple input fields.
+- **Streamlined User Experience**: Users can enter all the required information in a single, continuous flow, without the need to navigate between multiple input fields. 🏃‍♀️
-- **Natural Language Input**: Users can express information using natural language, making the input process more intuitive and user-friendly.
+- **Natural Language Input**: Users can express information using natural language, making the input process more intuitive and user-friendly. 🗣️
-- **Customizable Patterns and Values**: Clients can define their own patterns and possible values based on their specific requirements, making SmartTextField highly flexible and adaptable.
+- **Customizable Patterns and Values**: Clients can define their own patterns and possible values based on their specific requirements, making SmartTextField highly flexible and adaptable. 🔧

+Ready to take your app's user experience to the next level?
+Give SmartTextField a try! 🎉